 - A seasonal lake, a wildlife pond and lots of wildlife including Red Kites.

 - Fabulous views, scenery and clean air; the River Severn, the Llandinam Hills, Lakes, the Cambrian Mountains, long distance paths and cycling routes.

 - Llanidloes town, ranked 3rd best town to live in in Wales (20 minute walk away) with a well-regarded primary and high school.

 - Caersws railway station just 8 miles away with services to the Ceredigion coast and Shrewsbury and Birmingham.

 Here is a sneak preview of some of the things they point out that we think are important;

-- Having to give up some autonomy ; you still have autonomy over what you do in your own home.
-Having to negotiate and accept compromise over the communal space and facilities can be frustrating and time consuming but most find it worth the enormous advantages of jointly run facilities, the richness of group activities and the pleasure of living in a place like this which would probably be unaffordable on your own.
+- Having to give up some autonomy.
+You still have autonomy over what you do in your own home but recognizing that different people have different priorities and having to negotiate and accept compromise over the communal space and facilities can be frustrating and time consuming.
+It’s a trade off and works for those who enjoy and value the advantages of jointly running things, the richness of group activities and the pleasure of living in a place like this which would probably be unaffordable on your own.

-- Meetings and slower decision making; This is one of the main challenges of cohousing but is greatly outweighed by the benefits of community living for most people.
+- Meetings and slower decision making; This is one of the main challenges of cohousing but is outweighed by the other benefits of community living for most people.

 If you are someone who would enjoy living a rural setting just outside town and is willing to pitch in your time and energy, can let go of some short term personal preferences for the long term interests of the wider group, can hold yourself accountable, would be at ease with others discussing and approving (or not) any changes you want to make to anything communal and can work through disagreements and conflict constructively then this way of life might just be for you!